Juippi/ghostsyn/doc/README.rst

 Triggering envelope sets it to attack stage, where its output increases until set threshold, where it switches to decay.

+Parameters
+''''''''''

+*attack*
+  Per-sample add to envelope level during the linear attack phase.
+*switch level*
+  When envelope reaches this level, it switches from attack to decay.
+*decay*
+  Multiply envelope level by this value for each sample during the exponential decay phase.
+Values slightly belov 1.0 are usually the usable ones.
+*stage*
+  Current envelope stage (1 for attack, 0 for decay).
+Usually 0 when tracker controls envelope, but can also be set to 1 to trigger envelope once at the start of song for fades, filter sweeps and such.

 Reverb
 ^^^^^^

-Stereo delay/reverb consisting of delay lines with variable number of pseudorandomly placed taps and LP filters.
+Stereo delay/reverb consisting of delay lines with variable number of pseudorandomly placed taps and a LP filter.
 For stability,
-<number of taps> * <feedback> shouldn't exceed 1 by too much.
-LP filter
+<number of taps> * <feedback> shouldn't exceed 1, but depending on LP
+filter cutoff, output may stay stable at slightly higher values too.

+Parameters
+''''''''''

+*input*
+  Target for reverb input.
+*number of taps*
+  Number of taps in delay line; more taps means denser impulse response and thus smoother reverb tail (but don't expect too much).
+*feedback*
+  Feedback in delay line.
+If taps * feedback > 1, output may become unstable.
+*LP*
-coefficient should be in [0.0, 1.0] with higher values meaning lower cutoff.
+  LP coefficient should be in [0.0, 1.0] with higher values meaning lower cutoff (more HF attenuation).

+Chorus
+^^^^^^

+Rough sounding chorus effect without interpolation.
+May be replaced later with something else.

+Parameters
+''''''''''

+TODO

 TODO
 ----